doig007/carbonintensity/README.md

 # Carbon Intensity API
-Simple carbon intensity API for the GB grid that returns the current (5 min) carbon intensity in the GB electricity grid.
+Simple carbon intensity API for the GB grid that returns the current (last 5 min) carbon intensity (gCO2/kWh) in the GB electricity grid.
 Initially draws from the 'current' generation fuel mix as published by [Elexon](https://www.elexon.co.uk) via [BMRS](https://api.bmreports.com/BMRS/FUELINSTHHCUR).

 For avoidance of doubt, this is unrelated to [National Grid's carbon intensity API](https://carbonintensity.org.uk/), which does not appear to be currently supported (based upon activity in the GitHub).
 I have no insight into how that works, except from their methodology paper (which does not describe how to reproduce) and assumptions published by others in journals.